15 Dec 2020

 That means your pack of mushroom powder may contain a large percentage of starch, limiting its benefits for your health.

 Instead, look for a supplier who grows their mushrooms in liquids.
 This method of cultivation supplies the mushrooms with all the nutrients they need without having to add in ‘fillers’ such as starch.
-So, you can be sure that you will be getting 100% mushroom in your final product.
+So, you can be sure that you will be getting 100% mushroom in your final product with a high proportion of healthy beta-glucans.

 One final reminder: whichever mushroom you choose to try, make sure you source it from an organic supplier to make sure no pesticides or chemicals get in the way of your medicinal mushroom’s health benefits.